ottogroup/dstoolbox/README.md

   (where it makes sense).

-* There should be usage examples that cover the most common use cases (the best place would is an IPython/Jupyter notebook).
+* There should be usage examples that cover the most common use cases (the best place would be an IPython/Jupyter notebook).

 * Keep dependencies down.